nauam/Courses/docs/administration/architecture-and-deployment/aws.md

 ### EC2

-Create two EC2 instances for the QW Control Enterprise cluster.
+Create two EC2 instances for the Rundeck Enterprise cluster.
 Specify the following when launching the instance:

 - Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.
 - From the console dashboard, choose Launch Instance.